precice/dumux-adapter/docs/overview.md

 [Get](adapter-dumux-get.html) and [learn how to use](adapter-dumux-use.html) the adapter.

+## Release strategy

+Any change that enforces the use of a new DuMuX version on the user side, or any change to the adapter API, is deemed a breaking change and warrants a major release.
+We follow the semantic versioning scheme: `v{major version}.{minor version}.{patch}`.

 ## Cite

 There is no code-specific publication related to the DuMuX adapter available yet.